 Hodge Launches Online Resource To Help People Understand The Cost Of Living Crisis And How, As A Society, We Can Navigate It

-/EIN News/ -- Cardiff, United Kingdom, July 05, 2023 (GLOBE NEWSWIRE) -- Hodge is proud to share its online resource providing people with essential information on the current cost of living crisis and how, as a society, people can find effective solutions to manage it.
+Cardiff, United Kingdom – Hodge is proud to share its online resource providing people with essential information on the current cost of living crisis and how, as a society, people can find effective solutions to manage it.

 The cost of living help provided by Hodge is based on the bank’s latest research that has delved into people’s spending habits during the cost of living crisis and is designed to show how people’s attitudes to the crisis have changed, how their spending habits have been impacted, who have been worst affected and in general, what defines the cost of living crisis.